anshuman21111/fish-isopod-parasite/README.md

 **File details:**
 All data files are in .csv (comma separated value format).

 WB.csv, and Odisha.csv are the binary bipartite networks in cleaned format for West Bengal, and Odisha.
 1 means presence of an interaction.
 For detailed quantiative data, please contact the authors.
+The summarized quantitative data is in OWB_weighted.csv.

 file starting with "Fish_AAA.csv" contains the fish metadata for the ecosystem AAA.
 Habitat column is habitat tye (pelagic (P), demersal (D) or benthic (B)), Schooling column has 1 for schooling fish and N/A for non-schooling ones, Marine_Brackish column has habitat salininty information (M is Marine, MB is Brackish-Marine, and B is Brackish)

 file starting with "Parasite_AAA.csv" contains the parasite attachment typr for ecosystem AAA.
-M is Buccal, B is Branchial and E is External atatchment.
+M is Buccal, B is Branchial and E is skin atatchment.

+OWB_prop contains the network metric values for testing hypothesisi about E being generalists.